ProductTryOn

 • AI asset generation — can it create try-on models from standard product photos, or does it require expensive 3D asset creation?

 • Privacy architecture — are customer photos processed in-browser, or uploaded to external servers?
+In-browser is the gold standard for GDPR, CCPA, and BIPA compliance.

 • Platform compatibility — does it integrate with your ecommerce platform natively?